Changes to the Animal Licensing Laws

 To apply for a licence to hire out horses please contact us to request an application form.

-On 1st October 2018 new regulations came into force that will replace existing legislation.
+On 1st October 2018 new regulations came into force that replaced existing legislation.

 Under the new laws a number of animal related activities will all be covered under a single type of licence, known as an Animal Activity Licence, rather than under separate Licences.
 The legislation is accompanied by new nationally set licence conditions which are contained in Schedules 3 to 7 of the regulations.
 We cannot change these conditions as they are already set in the legislation.